lclh813/Pivot/README.md

 # Pivot Analysis
 ### Objective
-TO create a table as follows to clarify how many and from where the listed fruits are purchased from 2016 to 2017.
+To create a table as follows to clarify how many and from where the listed fruits are purchased from 2016 to 2017.

 Table: Order History of the Fruit Shop
 Year: 2016 - 2017

 | Fruit_Type_ID  | Farm 1 | Farm 2 | Farm 3 | Farm 4 |
 | :---           | ---:   | ---:   | ---:   | ---:   |
 | APPL           | 10,000 | 11,000 | 15,000 | 7,000  |